diethardsteiner/diethardsteiner.github.io/_posts/2020-04-15-Project-Hop.md

 - help coding/implementing features
 - etc

 Give **Project Hop** a try and maybe this sparks your enthusiasm to contribute to this project!

+# Other useful bits

+## How to check the version

+Look for the `lib/hop*.jar` file.